kuzudb/kuzu-blog/src/content/post/2025-07-23-vector-indices.md

-Let's next coer the HNSW search algorithm, which is a very natural relaxation and an approximate version of the same algorithm used in kd and sa trees.
+Let's next cover the HNSW search algorithm, which is a very natural relaxation and an approximate version of the same algorithm used in kd and sa trees.
 We need a relaxation now because there are no subtrees/clusters of nodes to which we can establish lower bounds.
 HNSW indices are general graphs and in graphs